Nahid51/yoga-corner-healthcare/README.md

 ### `Who can join here`

 Anyone can join here.
-We are by the side of those who can give some time to improve themselves.
+We are by the side of those people who can give some time to improve themselves.

 ### `About our session`

-We mediate you eveey time when you need.
+We mediate you every time when you need.
 We have two session.
 Two session are in the morning and one session is in the afternoon.